-- Asperger’s Syndrome: Children under this category don’t have delay in language development, but they lack quality in communication and socialization.
+- Asperger’s Syndrome: Children under this category do not have a delay in language development, but they lack quality in communication and socialization.
 They have motor incoordination and may have gifts in some areas.

-Usually, the signs of ASD show up when a child is around 2 to 3 years old.
-But, according to professionals, it starts much earlier, when the child’s brain begins to develop.
+Usually, signs of ASD show up when a child is around 2–3 years old.
+But according to professionals, it starts much earlier when the child’s brain begins to develop.